• Skip to content

 Dr Joao Inacio Silva

-My previous research interests covered the ecology, diversity and taxonomy of microorganisms, particularly fungi.
-More recently, I have been working in topics related to the epidemiology and development of novel diagnostic tools for pathogenic organisms, medical mycology and the study of the Human mycobiome.
-I aim to develop a successfully research line in our school to advance the challenging field of medical mycology.
-I am particularly interested in studying the epidemiology and therapeutic approaches of unusual and neglected fungal diseases.
+My general research interests cover the ecology, diversity, taxonomy and medical importance of microorganisms, particularly fungi.
+I have been working in topics related with the epidemiology and development of novel diagnostic tools for pathogenic organisms, medical mycology and the study of the human mycobiome.
+I aim to develop a successfully research line in our school to advance the challenging field of medical mycology, particularly focusing on unusual and neglected fungal diseases.

 Profile photo for Dr Alison Lansley